Skip to content

 Insurance claim guide

-Hail damage insurance claims in Stillwater require understanding Oklahoma's percentage-based deductible structure, where homeowners typically pay 1% to 10% of their home's insured value out-of-pocket.
-For a Stillwater home valued at $230,900 with a 2% deductible, the homeowner would pay $4,618 before insurance coverage applies.
+Filing a hail damage insurance claim in Stillwater requires understanding Oklahoma's percentage-based deductible system, where homeowners typically pay 1-10% of their home's insured value out-of-pocket.
+For a $230,900 home with a 2% deductible, a Stillwater homeowner would pay $4,618 before insurance coverage begins.
 Oklahoma wind and hail deductibles are structured as percentages rather than flat dollar amounts due to the state's severe thunderstorm exposure.

-Stillwater's moderate contractor market density means homeowners face 2-4 week delays for repairs after major hail events.
-The city sees moderate storm chaser activity following regional hail damage, making contractor verification essential.
-Oklahoma House Bill 1940, effective November 2022, prohibits roofing contractors from advertising or promising to pay any part of an insurance deductible when paid by insurance proceeds.
+Stillwater experiences moderate storm chaser activity following major regional hail events, creating a contractor market with moderate density and typical post-storm repair backlogs of 2-4 weeks.
+Homeowners should be aware that Oklahoma House Bill 1940, effective November 1, 2022, prohibits roofing contractors from advertising or promising to pay any part of an insurance deductible when paid by insurance proceeds.
+This law provides Stillwater residents protection against deductible waiver schemes commonly promoted by storm chasers.

 Full 10-step claim guide for Stillwater